tinyhelpdesk/demo-plugin/README.md

-# demo-plugin
+# TinyHelpdesk Demo Plugin

-A simple plugin for Tiny Helpdesk
+A demo plugin for the TinyHelpdesk.